AppliedMechanicsLab/ENGN0310/Labs/StressStrainTensorLab.md

 $$
 \sigma_{22}=\frac{E}{1-\nu^2}(\nu \epsilon_{11}+\epsilon_{22})
 $$

+In general, rubber is considered a nearly incompressible material, meaning its Poisson ratio values is very close to 0.5.
+Is the value from your experiment close to 0.5?

 ### <b> Task 5A:  Complete the strain tensor </b>
 Is there any other non-zero component of the strain tensor that you have not considered yet?
 Compute any that you think should be non-zero using the stress-strain relation given above in the Theory section.